Ponoi River Fishing

-From late June, a new run of fish enters the river that is known as the true Summer run.
-It consists of 9- to 14-pound mint-bright hen fish, with some larger males up to and over 20-pounds.
+From late June, a new run of fish known as the true Summer run enters the river.
+It consists of 9-14 pound mint-bright hen fish, with some larger males up to and over 20-pounds.
 With them also run more grilse.
 These are fantastic fish and are free-takers.

 During the Autumn run, the numbers remain about even in the 20 to 30 fish per rod range, but these are some of the largest salmon.
 The run begins in the very first days of August at the same time that the mosquitoes start to disappear.

 By September, nearly half the catch is 10- to 20-pounds-plus, bright and fit with only a handful of grilse showing.
 As with salmon fishing anywhere, weekly results are greatly influenced by prevailing weather conditions.

 Physical condition: You don’t have to walk far or wade if you prefer not to.
 You can stay in the boat all day or fish the home pool.
 There are five steps to each cabin, but the Camp has several sturdy individuals who can help support a person up the stairs.
 The cabins have enough space for a wheelchair.
 The Camp can provide a folding chair or stool for the shower if needed.

 River Transportation: Both Hovercraft and boats are used for daily transport to the fishing beats.